iterative/gto/README.md

 `artifacts.yaml`.
 Use `--all-branches` or `--all-commits` to read `artifacts.yaml` from more commits than just `HEAD`.

-Add an artifact name to print all og its versions instead:
+Add an artifact name to print all of its versions instead:

 ```console
 $ gto show churn